 10. Thyroid Problems

-Irregularities in the production of hormones by the thyroid gland can also have a negative impact on your hair.
+Irregularities in the production of hormones by the thyroid gland can also have a negative impact on your hair (9).
 Both hypothyroidism and hyperthyroidism can affect hair growth as they affect your body’s functionality and metabolism, thereby causing hair thinning and hair fall.

 11. Childbirth And Breastfeeding

-Hormonal imbalances after childbirth often result in what is known as postpartum hair loss, which affects 40-50% of the women.
+Hormonal imbalances after childbirth often result in what is known as postpartum hair loss (10).
 A healthy diet, regular exercise, and intake of additional nutritional supplements are necessary to minimize postpartum hair loss.

 12. Poor Hair Care Regimen